 The ICR team usually arrived at the conference city a few days ahead of the scheduled meeting to allow the team time to rest and perhaps experience some of the Austrian and Bavarian beauty and culture.
 The day following arrival in Salzburg a side trip was planned into the Bavarian Alps and all were excited to see among other things, King Ludwig’s castle.
-To give some American perspective, the castle depicted at Disney World is King Ludwig’s castle.
+To give some American perspective the castle depicted at Disney World is King Ludwig’s castle.

-The instant I gave my answer and before I could say I was just joking about the specialty, I noticed Mia’s complexion and facial expression change markedly.
+The instant I gave my answer and before I could say I was just joking about the specialty I noticed Mia’s complexion and facial expression change markedly.
 I thought perhaps I had said something amiss and asked Mia if I had offended her in some way?
 She said, “Oh no, not at all.
-I was just thinking I have 5 pastor’s wives in Romania who are suffering deathly pain from gall bladder disease on a daily basis.
-They are unable to get proper care and surgery in Romania for many different reasons, and I have been praying for God to open a door for them to receive what they need.
+I was just thinking I have five pastor’s wives in Romania who are suffering deathly pain from gall bladder disease on a daily basis.
+They are unable to get proper care and surgery in Romania for many reasons, and I have been praying for God to open a door for them to receive what they need.
 Perhaps you are the answer to my prayer!”
-My immediate response to Mia was, “I would not be able to travel to Romania to operate on them, but if you can get them to El Dorado, Arkansas, I will be able to do their operations there.
+My immediate response to Mia was, “I would not be able to travel to Romania to operate on them, but if you can get them to El Dorado, Arkansas I will be able to do their operations there.
 I believe I can arrange with our hospital to get their care done at little to no cost to them.”
 Mia’s response was one of delight and excitement as she said out loud, “Praise the Lord!” in her deep Romanian accent.
 She followed up by saying a few of the women would be at the conference, and she would introduce them to Cathy and me.
 The others she would contact in Romania within a week or so following the meeting.
-She and Costel were scheduled to go into Romania for the next 2 months.
+She and Costel were scheduled to go into Romania for the next two months.

 On the last day of the conference, Costel approached me and said his “precious Mia” had developed severe abdominal pain and would I mind checking her?
 Cathy and I went to her hotel room, and she was indeed having classic gall bladder disease symptoms which she had never had before.
 I gave her a few pain pills which helped some, but her symptoms persisted.
-I told Costel it would not be wise for them to continue travelling into Romania, but he must take her back to Chattanooga that she might receive surgical care.
+I told Costel it would not be wise for them to continue travelling into Romania, but he must take her back to Chattanooga so she might receive surgical care.
 It took her pastor Wayne Barber to convince them to obey my suggestion, and they boarded our flight back to the states the next day.